gndrmnn/nodepool/doc/source/configuration.rst

 **required**

   ``name``
   The hostname or ip address of the static node.
+This must be unique across all nodes defined within the configuration file.

   ``labels`` (list)
   The list of labels associated with the node.